Masterplan now available onAndroidiPhone

 In addition, teachers can then use quiz data, comments, and annotations from the learning platform to prepare the classroom activity, for example, in order to tailor subsequent learning content even better to the needs of the learners.

 Through reporting, teachers also have access to the individual learning progress of learners and can assign individual tasks based on the identified strengths and weaknesses.
-This measurability of learning activities is, of course, ultimately also the basis for determining the return on learning from continuing education.
+This measurability of learning activities is, of course, ultimately also the basis for determining the return on learning from continuing education (German handbook).

 6. Cost saving